-In 2018, a pilot study was undertaken within the Greenhouses at Texas Tech University.
-This experiment consisted of two parts, a germination test, and a secondary growth test.
-The germination test was conducted in clear six-quart storage boxes, measuring approximately 34.6 cm x 12.4 cm x 21.9 cm.
-Prior to assessment, each container was had 8, 3/8” holes drilled in the bottom for drainage.
-Sixteen containers were filled ¾ of the way with a soil mixture, and saturated with water to produce a dense soil for adequate seed germination, but residual air pockets will remain.
-After 72 hours of drying, 20 seeds were planted at a depth of 1 inch, ½ inch, ¼ inch, and placed on the surface.
-Seeds were placed on the soil and more soil was placed to cover the seeds and then manually packed down.
-Seeds were watered with 0.125” every other day for two weeks to determine germination.
+In 2018, a pilot study was undertaken within the Plant and Soil Sciences and Horticulture Greenhouses at Texas Tech University.
+The primary objectives of this study were to identify and determine what plant species within the seed mixes germinate and grow.
+The seed mixes contain many species with differing germination requirements and characteristics.
+This experiment was undertaken to determine if none, few, or all of the species germinate and grow.
+This experiment consisted of two parts: a germination test and a secondary growth test.
+The germination test was conducted in clear storage boxes, measuring approximately 34.6 cm x 12.4 cm x 21.9 cm.
+Prior to assessment, each container had 8, 0.95 cm holes drilled in the bottom for drainage.
+Sixteen containers were filled three-quarters of the way with a soil mixture and saturated with water to produce a dense soil for adequate seed germination, but retaining natural air pockets.
+After 72 hours of drying, 20 seeds were planted at one of the four treatment depths: 2.54 cm, 1.27 cm, 0.635 cm, or directly on the surface.
+During planting, soil was deposited over the planted seeds, and pressed down, the soil layer was measured until the given depth was achieved.
+These depths were chosen because the NRCS recommends planting seeds either on the surface via a dispersal method or no deeper than the length of the seed.
+Accordingly, I would expect no germination to be achieved at a rate deeper than 1.27 cm for most species.
+Seeds were watered with 0.3175 cm every other day for two weeks to determine germination.

-The results, though lackluster indicated that current planting methods designated by the USDA-NRCS of using a cultipacker may produce poor germination.
-My results found that seeds that were planted on the surface or in the top ¼ inch did not germinate well, and if they did, most died within the first 48 hours.
-Unfortunately due to the varieties within the seed mixtures it is difficult to determine what seeds germinated.
+The results of this experiment were difficult to determine, but interesting nonetheless, and although lackluster, indicated that current planting methods designated by the USDA-NRCS of using a cultipacker may produce poor germination.
+My results found that seeds that were planted on the surface or in the top 0.0635 cm did not germinate well, and if they did, died within the first 48 hours.
+Unfortunately due to the amount varieties within the seed mixtures and quick death it is difficult to determine what species germinated.
 This experiment will be reproduced in the greenhouse, but individual seeds have been purchased to determine germination rates of each seed type.

+The future experiment will be conducted under the same conditions, within the Plant and Soil Sciences Greenhouse.
+Three seeds of each species will be placed within a pot (sizes TBD) and covered at the same rates as previously studied.
+Undergoing the same treatments, I will be able to determine the species of seeds that germinate at a given depth, under the same watering protocol.

-Secondly, approximately 150-200 of each seed type was placed within a 27 gallon black tote.
+In the secondary growth test approximately 150-200 of each seed type was placed within a 0.1 cubic meter tote.
+The seeding amount was chosen because the NRCS recommends increasing the seeding rate by 50% or more when dispersing seeds on the surface.
 This tote measured approximately 72.5 cm x 49.8 cm x 38.9 cm.
-Each tote was filled approximately ¾ of the way, or one bag of soil.
-Each tote was drilled with eight ¾ inch holes for drainage.
-After potting soil was added, the totes were saturated and left to dry, approximately four days.
+Each tote was filled approximately ¾ of the way, or commerical bag of soil.
+Each tote was drilled with eight 0.95 cm holes for drainage.
+After potting soil was added, the totes were saturated and left to dry for approximately four days.
 Before planting, the top inch of soil was removed to be used to cover the seeds, seeds were placed down, covered with soil, and manually pressed down.
-Afterwards, the totes received 0.125” of water via a sprinkler system.
+Afterwards, the totes received either 0.3175 cm of water three days a week (Monday, Wednesday, Friday) or twice a week (Tuesday, Thursday) via a calibrated sprinkler system.